Hellrespawn/skorporaal.astro/README.md

 - DONE width jumps around when filtering on narrow screen.
 - DONE Click event listeners should also be keydown.enter
 - DONE Andijvie-spek Stamppot toegevoegd
+- DONE Refactored to MVC architecture
+- DONE Bigger font on mobile
+- DONE Bigger margin on mobile
+- DONE Rearrange title and date on mobile